Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Haskell's operational semantics

 With the exception of the `arbitrary rank polymorphism' (\texttt{RankNTypes}) extension, the Haskell code in this paper conforms to the Haskell 2010 standard.
 Type classes for ad-hoc polymorphism are supported by the standard, with the \texttt{Monad} type class and the \texttt{IO} instance shipped with the Haskell 2010 standard library.
 Type classes have a well-known and simple dictionary semantics \cite{HHPJW96}.
 The \texttt{RankNTypes} extension enables GHC to type-check the type of our plain and generic evaluators which have a \texttt{forall} bounded on a monad type parameter.
 This extension has no run-time effect as it only allows the code to type-\emph{check}.
 The Haskell 2010 standard uses a type-inference algorithm that cannot infer rank-polymorphic types whose inhabitants are representable in System FC.
 Such types are innocuous, type-checkeable, and translatable to System FC.
 At any rate, in our case the extension is entirely optional and can be dropped if desired.

 The use of strict monads for strict evaluation does require some elaboration.
 Haskell evaluates expressions to a weak head normal form.
 The 2010 standard provides features for strict evaluation to head normal form: \texttt{seq}, strict function application (\texttt{\$!}), and strict value constructor application (or strict data-types), all of them discussed in Sections 4.2.1 and 6.2 of \emph{The Haskell 2010 Language Report}.
 These features are partly reconcilable with parametricity theorems and the correctness of some fusion transformations \cite{JV04}.
 GHC also offers extensions for evaluation to normal form (\texttt{deepseq} and fully evaluated data-types).
-However, we have not relied on those extensions and have used a non-strict data-type \texttt{Term} with the strict \texttt{IO} monad to print fully-reduced terms.
+However, we have used a non-strict data-type \texttt{Term} and the strict \texttt{IO} monad to fully evaluate Haskell expressions (evaluator calls) to print terms.